yusufafify/Calculator-CLI/README.md

 A cross-platform command-line calculator project.

-## Project Description
+## Project Scope

-A command-line calculator that performs: addition, subtraction, multiplication, and division with the following architecture:
+Candidates are required to implement a command-line calculator that performs: addition, subtraction, multiplication, and division with the following architecture:

 - **Backend Logic in C**
 - **Python Interface**
-- **Usable as a Python API**
+- **Usable as a Python API** (to be able to import it and use it in a Python environment)
 - **Also usable as a CLI tool**

 This project includes unit tests, code formatting, and automated linting.
 The C code provides the core calculation logic, which is accessible both as a Python API and as a standalone CLI tool.
 Code quality is enforced with pre-commit hooks and GitHub Actions.

-## Getting Started
+## Getting Started for New Developers

 Follow these steps to set up your development environment and ensure code quality from your first commit.